Memory Layer¶

 subgraph "Automatic"

-E --> F[Cross-injection middleware<br/>attaches memories to<br/>toolkit responses]
+E --> F[Cross-enrichment middleware<br/>attaches memories to<br/>toolkit responses]

 E --> G[Staleness watcher<br/>flags stale memories]